ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 rop.puts(rbp)
 ```

-Tried `write`, and got some output at last when using fd=4. used the leaked rbp minus an offset to try to find the input buffer.
+Tried `write`, and got some output at last when using fd=4.
+Used the leaked rbp minus an offset to try to find the input buffer.
 After a couple of attempts I found this at offset -0x70
 (looking for the cyclic pattern "aaaabaaacaaa")

 ```